wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   Specifies the IP address or the hostname of the Wazuh manager to register against.

 $ossec_port
-  Specifies the port to send events to on the manager.
+  Specifies the port to send events to the manager.
 This must match the associated listening port configured on the Wazuh manager.

   `Default 1514`